abdrahmansoltan/Learning-Notes/Testing/2-Jasmine.md

   └── tsconfig.json
   ```

+- Configuration
   - configure the reporter to display Jasmine results to your terminal application -> [reporter.ts](../1-Backend%20Development%20with%20Node.js/Configuring%20Jasmine/reporter.ts)

   - configurations for a basic Jasmine configuration -> [jasmine.json](../1-Backend%20Development%20with%20Node.js/Configuring%20Jasmine/jasmine.json)

 - In the `tsconfig.json` file, add "`spec`" to the list of folders that we want to exclude as it doesn't have `ts` files it it